SciMON: Scientific Inspiration Machines Optimized for Novelty: SciMON Models

 \subsection{Inspiration Retrieval Module}

-We take broad inspiration from cognitive aspects of the scientific innovation process \cite{hope2022computational}: when researchers generate a new idea, they are grounded in a web of existing concepts and papers bearing on the new idea.
-We aim to enrich the context of each background+seed context by retrieving ``inspirations''---related pieces of information from different sources that can guide the hypothesis generation.
+We take broad inspiration from cognitive aspects of innovation \cite{hope2022computational}: when researchers generate a new idea, they are grounded in a web of existing concepts and papers bearing on the new idea.
+We aim to enrich the context of each background by retrieving ``inspirations''--- pieces of information that can guide hypothesis generation.
+As illustrated in Figure~\ref{fig:retrieval}, for a given instance of the \textsc{SciMON} task, our retrieval augmentation can retrieve from three types of sources.
+Each source uses a different form of query and output.

-As illustrated in Figure~\ref{fig:retrieval}, for a given instance of the C-LBD task, our retrieval augmentation can retrieve different neighbors from three types of graphs (described below) and add them as additional input.
-Given the seed term $v$ and its corresponding background context $\mathcal{B}$ from document $d$, we construct a string $q$ which is the concatenation of $\mathcal{B}$ and the prompt $\mathcal{P}$ which is based on $v$ and one of two templates: ``$v$ is used for $p$'' or ``$v$ is done by using $p$''.\footnote{Other templates we experimented with had similar performance in our experiments, but future work could explore optimal prompting strategies for hypothesis generation.} $p$ is the target node type.
+\paragraph{Semantic Neighbors} For a given problem/motivation as input, ideas proposed for related problems in the training set can serve as a guiding reference for generating a new idea.
+Given the background context $\mathcal{B}$ with a seed term $v$ and problem/motivation $\mathcal{M}$, we construct a base input $b$: a concatenation of $\mathcal{M}$ with a prompt $\mathcal{P}$ belonging to one of two templates: ``$v$ is used for $p$'' or ``$v$ is done by using $p$'', where $p$ is one of \textit{Task}/\textit{Method}/\textit{Material}/\textit{Metric}.
+In short, $b:=$ \textit{$\mathcal{P}$ $\oplus$ context:$\mathcal{M}$}.
+For example, in Figure \ref{fig:retrieval}, the concatenation is ``\textit{Knowledge acquisition is done by using Method; Context:...requires plms to integrate information...lifelong manner...}''.

-For example, in Figure \ref{fig:retrieval}, the concatenation is ``\textit{Knowledge acquisition is done by using Method Context: Current pre-trained language models (plm) are typically trained with static data...}''.
-We use $q$, $v$, and $d$ as queries for each graph respectively.
-We concatenate each particular type of retrieved neighbor with the input in the following experiments.
-We now describe the three graphs we leverage: a semantic similarity graph, a knowledge graph, and a citation graph.
+We then retrieve inputs from the training set that are semantically related to a new base input $b$, and obtain target sentences $T$ corresponding to each retrieved training input.
+We extract the target term $t\in\mathcal{T}$ matching the seed term in $b$ (\S\ref{sec:datadetail}) as inspiration for input $b$.
+Simply put, this means we use as inspiration the salient aspect of the solution proposed in $\mathcal{T}$, which we found empirically to help remove noisy/irrelevant information in $\mathcal{T}$.
+For example, in Figure~\ref{fig:retrieval}, we find \textit{``informative entities are done by using Method context: in this work, we aim at equipping pre-trained language models with structured knowledge.''} as similar to the input and use $t=$\textit{``linked knowledge graph''} as inspiration.